klaoude/QuickerStack/QuickStackStore/Package/README.md

-This mod attempts to be the one stop inventory management mod, combining various features into one coherent package, while adding UI elements in addition to hotkeys as well as extensive configurability, compatibility for Equipment and Quick Slot mods and localization.
+This mod attempts to be the one stop inventory management mod, combining various features into one cohesive package, while adding UI elements in addition to hotkeys as well as compatibility for Equipment and Quick Slot mods and localization.

 This mod allows you to
 - quickly stack your items into the current or nearby chests